 In September 1991, the ethnic Armenian majority of the Nagorno-Karabakh region formed the self-proclaimed Republic of Artsakh.

-After gaining independence in 1991, Azerbaijan became a member of the International Monetary Fund, the World Bank, and other financial institutions.
+After gaining independence in 1991, Azerbaijan became a member of the International Monetary Fund, the World Bank, the European Bank for Reconstruction and Development, the Islamic Development Bank, and the Asian Development Bank.

 Since independence in 1991, the government has taken measures to preserve the environment of Azerbaijan.

-In 1992, the National (now Central) Bank was created based on the Azerbaijan State Savings Bank.
+In 1992, the National (now Central) Bank was created based on the Azerbaijan State Savings Bank, an affiliate of the former State Savings Bank of the USSR.

-In 1993, democratically elected President Abulfaz Elchibey was overthrown by a military insurrection led by Colonel Surat Huseynov.
+In 1993, democratically elected President Abulfaz Elchibey was overthrown by a military insurrection.

-Since 1993, the ruling New Azerbaijan Party has been in power, accused of authoritarianism under presidents Heydar Aliyev and his son Ilham Aliyev.
+Since 1993, the ruling New Azerbaijan Party has been in power and has been accused of authoritarianism.

-In September 1994, a 30-year contract was signed between SOCAR and 13 oil companies.
+In September 1994, a 30-year contract was signed between the State Oil Company of Azerbaijan Republic (SOCAR) and 13 oil companies, including Amoco, BP, ExxonMobil, Lukoil and Equinor.

 By the end of the hostilities in 1994, Armenians controlled 14–16 percent of Azerbaijani territory, including Nagorno-Karabakh.

-In 1994, Surat Huseynov attempted a military coup against Heydar Aliyev but was arrested and charged with treason.
+In 1994, Huseynov, then prime minister, attempted another military coup against Heydar Aliyev but was arrested.

-The structural formation of the political system was completed by the adoption of the constitution on 12 November 1995.
+On 12 November 1995, the structural formation of the political system was completed by the adoption of the constitution.

 By 2012, the GDP of Azerbaijan had increased 20-fold from its 1995 level.

-In 1995, another coup was attempted against Aliyev by Rovshan Javadov, resulting in Javadov's death and the disbanding of Azerbaijan's OMON units.
+In 1995, another coup was attempted against Aliyev by Rovshan Javadov, which was averted.

 On 6 November 1996, Bahrain was the most recent country to recognize Azerbaijan's independence from the collapsing Soviet Union.

-The Security Council was established on 10 April 1997 as a deliberative body under the president.
+On 10 April 1997, the Security Council was established as a deliberative body under the president, organized according to the constitution.

 In October 1998, Aliyev was re-elected for a second term.

-On June 16, 1999, the provision determining the legal status of local state administration on local executive authority was adopted.
+On 16 June 1999, the legal status of local state administration was determined through the adoption of the provision on local executive authority.

-National protection of the environment accelerated after 2001 when the state budget increased through revenues provided by the Baku–Tbilisi–Ceyhan pipeline.
+National protection of the environment accelerated after 2001 due to increased state budget revenues from the Baku–Tbilisi–Ceyhan pipeline.

-Since 2001, Azerbaijan is a member of the Council of Europe and maintains good relations with the European Union.
+Since 2001, Azerbaijan has been a member of the Council of Europe.

-In 2002, the government established the Ministry of Transport with a broad range of policy and regulatory functions.
+In 2002, the government established the Ministry of Transport with broad policy and regulatory functions.
 Also in 2002, Azerbaijan became a member of the Vienna Convention on Road Traffic.

-In 2003, Ilham Aliyev, Heydar Aliyev's son, became President of Azerbaijan when his father died.
+In 2003, Ilham Aliyev became President of Azerbaijan after the death of his father, Heydar Aliyev.

-Azerbaijan Women's Volleyball Super League placed fourth at the 2005 European Championship.
+In 2005, the Azerbaijan Women's Volleyball Super League achieved fourth place at the European Championship.

 On 1 January 2006, a new currency, the new Azerbaijani manat, was launched to cement the economic reforms and erase the vestiges of an unstable economy.

 In May 2006, the Baku–Tbilisi–Ceyhan pipeline (BTC) became operational.
-It extends more than 1,774 km through Azerbaijan, Georgia, and Turkey, designed to transport up to 50 million tons of crude oil annually from the Caspian Sea oilfields to global markets.
+This pipeline stretches over 1,774 km through Azerbaijan, Georgia, and Turkey and is designed to transport up to 50 million tons of crude oil annually from the Caspian Sea oilfields to global markets.

 On 9 May 2006, Azerbaijan was elected to membership in the newly established Human Rights Council by the United Nations General Assembly.

-On 19 June 2006, Azerbaijan's term of office began in the newly established Human Rights Council.
+On 19 June 2006, Azerbaijan began its term of office as a member of the newly established Human Rights Council.

 In a 2006–2008 Gallup poll, only 21% of respondents from Azerbaijan stated that religion is an important part of their daily lives.

-Azerbaijan made its debut appearance at the 2008 Eurovision Song Contest.
+Azerbaijan made its debut appearance at the Eurovision Song Contest in 2008.

 In a 2006–2008 Gallup poll, only 21% of respondents from Azerbaijan stated that religion is an important part of their daily lives.

-According to the United Nations Development Program Report 2009, the literacy rate is 99.5 percent.
+According to the United Nations Development Program Report, the literacy rate in Azerbaijan was 99.5 percent in 2009.

 Azerbaijan's ashiq art was included in the list of Intangible Cultural Heritage by UNESCO in 2009.